adrian-tarau/talos/README.md

 * `microfalx.report.open` The HTML report will be open automatically in the browser at the end
 * `microfalx.report.environment.enabled` The terminal will include the environment report at the end

+Configuration can be passed using environment variables.
+The environment variable name is the configuration key in upper case and `.` replaced by `_`.

+### External Storage

+The extension can store session data, including trends and reports, in a remote file system (object store) using SFTP or S3.
+This capability is essential when the build environment is not static or when multiple nodes are used to build projects.
+The following configuration options are available:

+* `microfalx.storage.uri`: The URI of the remote file system.
+* `microfalx.storage.username`: The username for accessing the remote file system.
+* `microfalx.storage.password`: The password for accessing the remote file system.
+* `microfalx.storage.s3.bucket`: The S3 bucket designated for storing the data (required for S3).
+* `microfalx.storage.s3.prefix`: An optional prefix (path) to customize where the data is stored.